 Now I know.
 After studying other high achievers, acknowledging their respective attributes that contributed to their respective high level of performance, the answer is simpler than we thought.
 What is interesting is that there is no one formula for success.
 Not “work hard”, “take risks”, “be consistent”, “just do”, although “just do” is very close to the formula for success.
 I have a variation of this that I use for a step in the whole success process.

 Am I successful?
 Am I rich?
 No, not by the standards that I have set for myself.
-I have a great job, car, home, etc. but I am looking for financial independence and joyful challenge in my daily work.
+I have a great job, car, home, etc. but I am looking for financial freedom, more control over my time and joyful challenge in my daily work.

-At the end of 2020, I hope to publish my first book as a guide for those chasing success but never seeming to make real progress.
+At the end of 2021, I hope to have the outline for my first book as a guide for those chasing success but never seeming to make real progress.

 So here we are at this blog on a journey together, uplifting ourselves together as we practice the lessons I learned from the actual high achievers themselves.
+In addition, we will also learn from those who failed.
+Only learning from those who succeeded will not provide enough material to keep you on the right path.
 On this blog, we will share their stories and their advices.
 My past mistakes will be your salvation.
 This blog is about you and me, about empowering and enriching our lives.

 If you’re new to WordPress you may be wondering what’s the big deal behind Pages and Posts.
 At first glance they appear to be one and the same: if you were to create either a new page or a new post you’d be presented with nearly identical interfaces and in many cases the public appearance of pages and posts will look the same.